wenfanwu/wenfanwu.github.io/about.md

 # About me
+Hello, this is Wenfan Wu!

-<p>I am a PhD candidate from the Ocean Unviersity of China, an amatuer programming enthusiast, a skillful ocean modeller.</p>
+<p>I am an amatuer programming enthusiast, a skillful ocean modeller, and a PhD candidate from the Ocean Unviersity of China.</p>
 <p>I'm currently studying the coastal dynamics in the Chinese adjacent waters with numerical models. </p>

 <h3> Education</h3>